plebbitlabs/mintpass/web/README.md

  - **VPN/Proxy detection (optional)**: If `IPQS_API_KEY` is set, block VPNs/proxies/cloud provider IPs.
  - **Disposable/VOIP phone detection (optional)**: If `ABSTRACTAPI_PHONE_KEY` is set, block disposable/VOIP/high-risk numbers.
  - **Cooldowns**: Per-IP mint cooldown and per-IP/phone SMS send cooldowns configurable via env.
+ - **Keyed hashing (pepper)**: If `HASH_PEPPER` is set, phone numbers and IPs are stored as HMAC-SHA256 digests (domain-separated) in KV keys to reduce offline brute-force risk if a DB-only leak occurs.

 ### Vercel Setup (exact steps)
 1. Create a new Vercel project and select this repo.
 Set root directory to `web`.